What can I take with me?

 Please not that each of these General License categories have specific conditions that must be met for the travel to be authorized.

 Anything that you take with you to Cuba is considered an export, under the regulations.
 Specific prior permission, in the form of a license from the Department of Commerce, is still required if travelers to Cuba want to take university owned equipment with them, unless the License Exception “Support for the Cuban People” is available.
 Personal items may be taken to Cuba, pursuant to Commerce Department license exception “BAG.”
 An additional license exception for Agricultural Commodities may be available.
-The Export Compliance Officer makes determinations on the applicability of license exceptions.
+The Export Compliance Officer makes determinations on the applicability of license exceptions and the necessity of any accompanying Electronic Export Information (EEI) filing.

 Authorized Activities with Iran